grayzcale/silk/docs/getting_started/installation.md

 # Installation

-Head over to [GitHub Releases](https://github.com/wicked-wlzard/silk/releases) and download the attached `.rbxm` from the latest release.
+Head over to [GitHub Releases](https://github.com/wicked-wlzard/silk/releases) and download the attached `.rbxm` file from the latest release.
+Alternatively, download the source code and move the `src` folder inside your project and rename it to `"silk"`.